 - Many home cooks do marinate their tri tips, but we never have.
 We feel that if you’re smoking good quality beef and cooking it properly, the eating experience will always be delicious.

-3 Actions to Avoid That Usually Lead to a Tough and Chewy Tri Tip
+3 Actions to Avoid That Can Lead to a Tough and Chewy Tri Tip

 - Overcooking a tri tip roast to well-done.
-The best tri tip is cooked to medium rare, then sliced into steaks with a nice tinge of pink at the center.
+The best tri tip is cooked to to 120 degrees F. internal temperature for medium rare, then sliced into steaks with a nice tinge of pink at the center.

 - Failing to slice the tri tip ACROSS the grain, but rather cutting it WITH the grain.
 This definitely provides a “shoe leather eating experience.”
 Slicing again the grain shortens the protein fibers in the meat, making it easier to chew.